danillobr/danillo_rodrigues_abreu/README.md

-# Repositório dedicado a fins da disciplina P2/Lp2
+# Repositório dedicado a a disciplina P2/LP2